 If applicable, awardees must provide a list of any assessments and studies, such as baseline surveys, evaluations, formative research, and/or special studies planned for the time period covered by this PREP.
-The scope of work for the mid-term evaluation is due 15 months into the award.
-As a reminder, awardees are required to upload all survey and evaluation data collected during the reporting fiscal year to the Development Data Library.
-Awardees must submit the reports even when these evaluations, studies and/or assessments are conducted by third-party firms or submitted with the PREP.
+The scope of work for the mid-term evaluation is due 15 months into the award or as indicated in the award language.
+As a reminder, awardees are required to attach all survey and evaluation data collected during the reporting fiscal year to the Development Data Library.
+Awardees must submit the reports even when these evaluations, studies and/or assessments are conducted by third-party partners (e.g. an external evaluation team) or submitted with the PREP.